Drake (musician)

-Among the best-selling music artists of all time, with over 300 million units sold in the United States alone according to the Recording Industry Association of America (RIAA), Drake is also ranked as the highest-certified digital singles artist in the United States.
-His accolades consist of 5 Grammy Awards, 6 American Music Awards, 39 Billboard Music Awards, 2 Brit Awards, and 3 Juno Awards.
-Billboard named him the Artist of the Decade (2010s) and the fourth greatest pop star of the 21st century.
-He has achieved 14 Billboard 200 number-one albums, a joint-record among male soloists, and 13 Billboard Hot 100 number-one singles, a joint-record for a male solo artist.
-(Note: This excludes his appearance on the number-one single "Sicko Mode" for which he did not receive official credit.)
-Drake holds further Hot 100 records, including the most top 10 singles (81), the most top 40 singles (217), the most charted songs (359) and the most consecutive weeks on the chart (431).
+Among the world's best-selling music artists, with over 170 million units sold, Drake is also ranked as the highest-certified digital singles artist in the United States.
+His accolades include 5 Grammy Awards, 6 American Music Awards, 41 Billboard Music Awards, 2 Brit Awards, and 3 Juno Awards.
+Billboard named him the Artist of the Decade (2010s), the highest-grossing hip-hop touring artist, and the fourth greatest pop star of the 21st century.
+He has achieved 15 Billboard 200 number-one albums and 14 Billboard Hot 100 number-one singles; (Note: Drake appears on Travis Scott's number-one single "Sicko Mode"; he was credited for a brief period on Apple Music and retains credit on the YouTube music video, but not on any other platform including the Billboard Hot 100.) both rank as a record among male solo artists.
 He additionally has the most number-one singles on the R&B/Hip-Hop Airplay, Hot R&B/Hip-Hop Songs, Hot Rap Songs, and Rhythmic Airplay charts.